-Norfolk Islanders' genes yield Bounty of insight into heart disease: studyDecember 6th, 2013 in Genetics /
+Norfolk Islanders' genes yield Bounty of insight into heart disease: studyDecember 6, 2013 by Niki Widdowson in Medicine & Health / Genetics

 Genetic studies of descendants of the Bounty mutineers have identified places on the human genome that contain expressed genes associated with cardiovascular disease.